Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 About the map

-- If you are considering building in an area with water or wastewater constraints, please click here before you start working on your project.
+- If you are considering building in an area with a capacity limitation, please click here before you start working on your project.
 The online tool will help you understand whether your project could be impacted.

 - We will update this map regularly.